wbzyl/rack-codehighlighter/README.markdown

 ## *Rack::Codehighlighter* by an example

-Below we ask *Rack::Codehighlighter* to look for code blocks into all `pre` *element*s:
+To colorize code in *pre* elements with well known *coderay* highlighter use the following:

     use Rack::Codehighlighter, :coderay, :element => "pre", :pattern => /\A:::(\w+)\s*\n/

-and use the `/\A:::(\w+)\s*\n/` *pattern* to learn what language the code block contains.

-For example:
+The first parenthesized expression from the pattern `/\A:::(\w+)\s*\n/` will be used to match the language name.
+For example, from the pre element below:

     <pre>:::ruby
     puts "hello world"
     </pre>

-Informal description of the *pattern*: if the element contents begins with three colons, word characters following these colons up to optional spaces followed by end of line, name the language.

-Language names are taken from the *ultraviolet* gem, see below for the list.
+the *ruby* name is extracted.

+To find the appropriate name to use for programming language, look at the lists below.

-The matched element is removed, and the code block is passed to *coderay* highlighter for processing.
+Next, the matched element is removed and the second line is passed to *coderay* highlighter for processing.

 The highlighted code returned by the *coderay* highlighter is wrapped with `pre` element with attributes appropriate for the codehighlighter used.

 ### More examples